 It is commonly recognized in the international community that establishment and strict operation of such systems will prevent plutonium, which is brought into the country or separated and recovered through domestic reprocessing, from being diverted to purposes other than peaceful ones.
-Needless to say, the system currently in place at the Rokkasho reprocessing plant is also one that is internationally accepted as appropriate from this viewpoint.
+Needless to say, the system currently in place at the Rokkasho reprocessing plant is internationally accepted as appropriate from this viewpoint.